 \section{Preliminary and Motivation}

 {\textbf{Preliminary}}.
 Key in federated, and generally decentralized, learning is that all participating nodes use the same model structure.
 This structure heavily depends on the the input data type and its encoding.
-Previous federated GANs studies~\cite{mdgan, fedgan, asyndgan} focus only one type of data i.e images.
+Previous federated GANs studies~\cite{mdgan, fedgan, asyndgan} focus on only one type of data i.e images.
 Image data makes it easy to pre-define the encoding and neural network structure independent from the specific images located at each participating node.
 However, the same does not apply to tabular data.
 Each columns requires an encoding which shapes the input layer influencing the model structure.
 These encodings depend on both the data type, i.e. categorical or continuous, and the data values, i.e. data distribution.
-For example, the state-of-the-art generative tabular data models CTGAN~\cite{ctgan} and CTAB-GAN~\cite{ctabgan} use one-hot encoding for categorical columns and variational Gaussian mixtures (VGM) encoding for continuous columns.
+For example, the state-of-the-art generative tabular data models TGAN~\cite{tgan}, CTGAN~\cite{ctgan} and CTAB-GAN~\cite{ctabgan} use one-hot encoding for categorical columns and Variational Gaussian mixtures (VGM) encoding for continuous columns.
 Both encoding types require to know the per column global data properties.
 One-hot encoding requires the list of all possible distinct values and VGM encoding depends on the estimation of the all possible modes with their mean and variance.
 Hence image federated learning systems can not readily be applied to tabular data problems.

-Tabular GANs on federated learning systems need to agree on a common encoding and, consequent, model structure during initialization.
-For this it is important to know the column by column data distribution across all participants.
+Tabular GANs on federated learning systems need to overcome one additional challenge with respect to traditional learning systems.
+To agree on a common encoding and, consequent, model structure it is important to know the column by column data distribution across all participants.
 This is straightforward if privacy is of no concern: e.g., collect all the client data on one node, decide the encoding and distribute the decision to all other nodes.
 However this goes against the fundamental aim of federated learning: training models without the need to share the detailed information of local data to preserve privacy.
 For categorical columns the problem can be solved by the participants sharing the list of distinct values in each column with little to no privacy infringement.
 But for continuous columns the problem is not as straightforward due to the VGM requirement.